aymenm9/ai-on-backend/ai-on/ai_core/IMPLEMENTATION_SUMMARY.md

 **The Main AI Coordinator has NO user-facing API endpoints.** It is designed exclusively for agent-to-agent communication.
 Users never interact with it directly.

+**Role Update**: The Coordinator is strictly a **backend manager**.
+It receives directives from user-facing agents (like Chatbot), commands worker agents (like Budget Agent), and reports results back to the calling agent.
+It does NOT engage in conversation with the user.

 ### Architecture Flow

 ```